joseph871107/SysDVR/readme.md

 After all, this is a forked version of SysDVR from exelix11.
 It mainly implemented simple keyboard/controller events and send those from SDL2 to switch using [sys-botbase](https://github.com/olliz0r/sys-botbase) and its [client codebase](https://github.com/kwsch/SysBot.NET).

 It also featured with **fallback stream** (~1 FPS) using [Pixel peeking command](https://github.com/olliz0r/sys-botbase/blob/master/commands.md#screen-control) from sys-botbase.
-In other words, if you accidentally press something that Home key and exit the game.
+In other words, if you accidentally press something like Home key and exit the game.
 It will automatically fallback to low FPS stream.
 And you can hop back to the game.

 ### Key mappings
 To maintain original key functionalities like screenshot, I avoid using WASD keys.